yefremov/docker/nginx-proxy/README.md

 $ docker-compose up -d
 ```

-Make a `curl` request to test that proxy is serving node application.
+Make a `curl` request to test that proxy is serving Node.js application.

 ```bash
 $ curl http://localhost:8000